Routing and Transports

 We get a reply back and the message flow looked like this.

-To achieve this, Ockam Routing Protocols messages carry with them two metadata fields:
+To achieve this, Ockam Routing Protocol messages carry with them two metadata fields: onward_route

 and return_route